 The GST rates applicable to freelancers are 0%, 5%,12%, 18% and 28% depending on the type of service provided.
 If there is no specified rate for the service provided, you will have to charge 18% GST from your clients.

-If you’re wondering how to include profit margins to your freelance services and get real-time GST inclusive & exclusive rates you can check out our free GST calculator.
+If you’re wondering how to include profit margins in your freelance services and get real-time GST, inclusive & exclusive rates you can check out our free GST calculator.

 Invoicing rules for freelancers